TurtlewareAU/homelab-docs/Homelab/HashiCorp - Vault/Setup a new policy.md

 Policies can be used to limit visibility of secrets, and system tools for a given user.
 There are many capabilities that can be applied an example for my usage is below.
-Here I have created a
+Here I have created a new policy by which I will connect via token to the api.
+The token can
+> read its own token information.
+> renew its token
+> revoke its token
+> create|

 ```json
 path "auth/token/lookup-self" {